yuanyuan0314/2026-Data-Viz-Challenge/README_pd.md

 Axes: Direct To Consumer Share · Close to Foodhub · Close to Farmer's Market · Foodhub Intermediated Share · SPMA · Fruit Nut Share

-A natural follow-up question is what would change if a county gained a food hub — or lost one.
+A natural follow-up question is what would change if a county gained a food hub, or lost one.
 Because SPMA is built from distance to the nearest hub, we can answer that directly: add a hub to the directory, recompute the distances, and recompute the index.
-We apply this to a pair of peach-producing counties in Georgia and South Carolina.
+We apply this to a pair of peach-producing counties in Georgia and South Carolina as well as apple-producing counties in Washington.
 The spider chart shows each county's current position and its simulated position side by side.

-**These are simulated hubs, not planned or proposed ones.** The exercise illustrates how sensitive market access is to hub placement; it does not forecast what would happen if a hub were actually built, and it does not model whether producers would use it, whether it would be viable, or how it would change sales composition.
-Only the distance term moves.
+**These are simulated hubs, not planned or proposed ones.** The exercise illustrates how market accessibility would change due to establishment of a hub closer to the farms.

 → `figures/fig_02.pdf`